 I went to church, where we had members of the Stake Young Men’s presidency speak in sacrament meeting.
 I am in such a remote part of Michigan, that our stake headquarters is in Green Bay, Wisconsin.
 That is a four-hour drive for us.
 Not only do we have to drive that far just to go to stake conference and other stake events, the brethren who were speaking to us in church had also made that long trek that day.

 I taught my Sunday School class, and then headed to the airport.
 It was still incredibly foggy out, and I couldn’t believe that the incoming flight was actually in the air.
-The Maestro dropped me off and headed back to the church to do tithing settlements, and I sat in the airport waiting for the plane.
-I stared at the window, looking at the huge bank of fog that was sitting on the airfield and wondered how on earth it was going to land.
+My husband dropped me off and headed back to the church to do tithing settlements, and I sat in the airport waiting for the plane.
+I stared out the window, looking at the huge bank of fog that was sitting on the airfield and wondered how on earth it was going to land.
 And then it didn’t.
 It had to turn back to Chicago, which automatically canceled my flight out.

 I stood up to go get my flight rescheduled, hoping that maybe I could get on the next morning’s early flight.
-But then I started to hear that many people were rescheduling out of Green Bay (which is what Joel and I had to do for our NYC trip—also due to dense fog).
+But then I started to hear that many people were rescheduling out of Green Bay (which is what we had to do for our NYC trip—also due to dense fog).
 The thought came to my mind that I could probably catch a ride down to Green Bay with the stake young men’s presidency, and I felt an incredible amount of peace when that thought came.

 Peace.
 For me, that is usually a sign that the spirit is speaking to me.
 I thought about taking the early flight out of my own airport and did not feel good about it.
-So I texted Joel and asked him what he thought about me flying out of Green Bay.
+So I texted my husband and asked him what he thought about me flying out of Green Bay.
 He immediately called back and said I should definitely do that, and that I should also catch a ride with our friends from the stake.
 We made the arrangements, and within an hour, I was in a minivan headed south.

 In four hours straight of dense fog.